git/git.github.io/rev_news/drafts/edition-38.md

 * If you could remove something from Git without worrying about backwards compatibility, what would it be?

-  git-gc, I think.
-If a repository is as big as 10 GB, git-gc will be quite slow.
-If we can design a new storage model for Git without garbage collection, it will be great.
+  `git-gc`, I think.
+If a repository is as big as 10 GB, `git-gc` will be quite slow.
+If we designed a new storage model for Git without garbage collection, it would be great.

 * What is your favorite Git-related tool/library, outside of Git itself?